Optimizing superconductivity: from cuprates via nickelates to palladates

 We finally show in Fig.~\ref{Fig_digram} the phase diagram for these palladate compounds, using the same approach as previously for nickelates \cite{Kitatani2020}.
 We predict palladates to have a $T_{\rm c}\gtrsim 60$\,K, which touches the floor level line of cuprates and remarkably exceeds the current upper limit of nickelates, $T_{\rm c}=30$\,K \cite{Lee2022,Wang2021}.
 Indeed, the calculated phase diagram (superconductivity and antiferromagnetism) for $A^{\prime}_2$PdO$_2$Cl$_2$ is quite similar to well-known cuprate phase diagrams.
 Furthermore, weak strain (described by $U=6.5t,7t$ \cite{U65}, c.f., Table~\ref{tab:my_label}) would tune the material to an even higher $T_{\rm c}$.

 {\sl Conclusion and outlook}---Building on the success of D$\Gamma$A to {\em predict} the superconducting dome in nickelates, we have performed a comprehensive survey of the Hubbard model and revealed the optimal phase-space region for unconventional superconductivity.
-The optimal condition is at intermediate coupling $(U/t=6-7)$, moderate Fermi surface warping $(|t^{\prime}|+|t^{\prime\prime}| \approx 0.3-0.4)$, and low hole doping $(n \!\sim\!
+Conditions are optimal at intermediate coupling $(U/t=6-7)$, moderate Fermi surface warping $(|t^{\prime}|+|t^{\prime\prime}| \approx 0.3-0.4)$, and low hole doping $(n \!\sim\!
 0.90-0.95)$.
 Combining this insight with first principles calculations, we predict palladates and nickelates grown on compressive substrates to be superconductors with a $T_{\rm c}$ comparable to cuprates.

 The theoretically proposed palladates have yet to be synthesized.
 Palladates with a perovskite-like structure \cite{kim2002x,kim2001lapdo3}, however, have already been realized in experiment.
 Then, provided that a reduction process, similar to that of NdNiO$_3$ $\longrightarrow$ NdNiO$_2$, is possible, realizing palladates with PdO$_2$ layers is a promising route for high-$T_{\rm c}$ superconductors.
 Additionally, the possibility to engineer cuprate analogs based on $4d$ materials has been discussed based on AgF$_2$ \cite{Gawraczynski2019} and silver oxides \cite{Hirayama2022}.
 Analyzing the relation between those systems and the ones we are proposing in this letter will offer fresh insight into the design of superconductors.